yahyazaceria/AutoFileSorter/README.md

 ## Usage

 1. **Open Terminal**
-2. Navigate to the folder containing `filesort.py`:
+2. Navigate to the folder containing `filesort.py`: `cd /path/to/your/project`

 3. **Run the script:**

 ---